-Other Off Site Activities:
+Games/ Off-Site Activities:

 For all off site activities, a First Aid Bag must be carried by accompanying staff.
-Should a pupil be injured off site and needs to return to school, she must be accompanied by a staff member (preferably a First Aider) in addition to the driver of the vehicle.
+Accident Record held in First Aid Bag, all administration of first aid to be logged.
+The Record Sheet should be returned to the Lead First Aider on return to school.
+If a pupil is injured off site and needs to return to school, she must be accompanied by a staff member (preferably a First Aider) in addition to the driver of the vehicle.
 Should the injury require an ambulance to be called out, the procedures below should be put in place.
 The safety and supervision of the remaining pupils must be ensured at all times.